google-research/compressive-visual-representations/README.md

 These command lines use the hyperparameters used to train the models in our paper.
 In particular, we used a batch size of 4096 using 32 Cloud TPUs.
-Using different accelerators will require reducing the batch size.
+Using different accelerators will require changing the batch size.
 To get started with Google Cloud TPUs, we recommend following this [tutorial](https://cloud.google.com/tpu/docs/tutorials/mnist).